marcusoftnet/marcusoftnet.github.io/_posts/2008-05-05-avega-i-like-it.md

 family](http://www.marcusoft.net/2008/03/abbe-growing-and-growing.html),
 my Salvation Army Corps and my [band](http://www.marcusoft.net/2008/03/cd-in-can.html)... and that pretty much sums up the things I do.
-The only word i can think of that explains that is blessed.
+The only word I can think of that explains that is blessed.
 I am truly blessed in my life right now.

 Thank you all you Avegaean (oh yeah, even cooler in English) people for